GRAPHIC-Oil markets hit multiple records as Russia sanctions bite, disrupt trade flows

 Oil tanker rates surge from Black Sea & Baltic after Russia sanctioned over Ukraine invasionhttps://tmsnrt.rs/35JhGvd

-(Reporting by Florence Tan and Gavin Maguire in Singapore; additional reporting by Yuka Obayashi in Tokyo Editing by Jan Harvey and Kim Coghill)
+(Reporting by Florence Tan and Gavin Maguire in Singapore; additional reporting by Yuka Obayashi in Tokyo and Stephanie Kelly in New York; Editing by Jan Harvey, Kim Coghill and Lisa Shumaker)

 ((Florence.Tan@thomsonreuters.com; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))